-CDCR and CCHCS staff support a wide variety of nonprofit organizations via Our Promise: California State Employees Giving Back at Work.
-An organization Correctional Counselor III Eric Patao supports is directly related to CDCR’s public safety focus – the Central Coast Gang Investigator Association (CCGIA).
+CDCR and CCHCS staff support a wide variety of nonprofit organizations via Our Promise: California State Employees Giving Back at Work, including CCGIA.
+It’s an organization Correctional Counselor III Eric Patao supports is directly related to CDCR’s public safety focus – the Central Coast Gang Investigator Association (CCGIA).

 Patao, who serves as San Quentin State Prison’s Classification and Parole Representative, recently became an executive board member for CCGIA.
 The group works to educate all law enforcement with up-to-date gang intelligence offered at an affordable cost.
 Armed with this information and shared best practices, peace officers statewide are better equipped to respond to gang-related crimes and investigations, with the goal of stopping deadly criminal activities in their tracks.